lachrist/estree-sentry/README.md

 ## API

-This module exports one arrow property for each of the type of ECMAScript programs: scripts, modules, and eval codes.
+This module exports one arrow for each type of ECMAScript programs: scripts, modules, and eval codes.
-Each one of these arrow expect a value to check as a valid `estree.Program` and an options object which provides the information about the execution context necessary to detect early syntax errors.
+Each one of these arrow expect a value to check its validdity as a `estree.Program` and an options object which provides the information about the execution context necessary to detect early syntax errors.
-Each one of these arrows can have four outcomes:
+Each one of these arrows have three expected outcomes:

 1. The arrow throws an `EstreeSentryError` which indicates that the provided value does not conform to the `estree.Program` interface.
 2. The arrow throws a `OptionSentryError` which indicates that the provided options are invalid.
-3. The arrow throws any other error which indicates an unexpected internal failure.
-4. The arrow returns an array of `SyntaxSentryError` which each indicate an early syntactic failure.
+3. The arrow returns an array of `SyntaxSentryError` which each indicate an early syntactic failure.
 Note that the order of these errors is not fixed by the [ECMASCript spec](https://www.ecma-international.org/ecma-262/#sec-parse-script) however this module will attempt to order them based on their code location in a depth-first manner.

 ```
 interface Value = *

+// Either kind or duplicable must be non-null
+// And if both kind and duplicable are non-null, they must compatible
 interface Variable = {
   kind: null | "let" | "const" | "class" | "var" | "function" | "param",
   duplicable: null | boolean